mauurao/C_Sharp_Learning/README.md

 # C_Sharp_Learning
-Python exercises, promoting the study of the language, through the algorithmic resolution of various exercises designed to illustrate the principles and rules of structured programming and a little object-oriented programming.
+C# exercises, promoting the study of the language, through the algorithmic resolution of various exercises.
 All this exercises belongs to books.